BAG BANS ACROSS AUSTRALIA

-Seven of eight Australian states or territories have bag bans in place.
+All Australian states or territories have bag bans in place, however there are differences in rules across the jurisdictions.
 Scroll down to find out more about bag bans in each state.

 Click on your state to find out about bag bans in your area (external links).